gvauri/BucherFussballLiga/README.md

 # Overview

 BucherFussballLiga is a console application for managing and displaying a football league table.
-The program reads match data from a text file, processes the data to update team statistics, and sorts the league table based on various criteria.
+The program reads match data from text files, processes the data to update team statistics, and sorts the league table based on various criteria.

 # Features